Harassment, Discrimination and Stalking Policy

-Discrimination and harassment of any kind, including sexual harassment, will not be tolerated.
-Those believing that they have been unlawfully harassed or discriminated against on the basis of their race, religion, color, national or ethnic origin, alienage, age, military veteran’s status, disability, marital status, sexual orientation, and/or gender identity or sex, including sexual harassment should contact the Dean of Student Affairs Office, Human Resources, or Safety and Security.
+Discrimination and harassment of any kind, will not be tolerated.
+Those believing that they have been unlawfully harassed or discriminated against on the basis of their sex, gender, race, color, national origin, religion, age, disability, gender identity, sexual orientation, predisposing genetic characteristics, marital status, veteran status, military status, domestic violence victim status, ex-offender status, should contact the Dean of Student Affairs Office, Human Resources, or Office of Safety and Security.

-Discrimination is the unlawful and intentional act of unfair treatment of a person based on race, ethnicity, sex, gender identity, religion, sexual orientation, national origin, physical or mental disability, age, or military veteran status.
+Discrimination is the unlawful and intentional act of unfair treatment of a person based sex, gender, race, color, national origin, religion, age, disability, gender identity, sexual orientation, predisposing genetic characteristics, marital status, veteran status, military status, domestic violence victim status, ex-or offender status.

-Harassment is unwelcome, hostile, or inappropriate conduct directed toward an individual because of his or her protected status.
+Unwelcome, hostile, or inappropriate conduct directed toward an individual because of their protected status.
 Such conduct violates College policy if it (1) has the purpose or effect of creating an intimidating, hostile, or offensive working, living, or learning environment for the affected individual, or (2) substantially interferes with that individual’s working, living, or learning environment.
 This can include persistent comments or jokes about an individual’s religion, race, age, or gender; verbal behavior, including insults, remarks, epithets, or derogatory statements directed at an individual or group; nonverbal behavior, including graffiti, inappropriate physical advances short of physical violence; and assault, including physical violence or the threat of physical violence.

-Procedures for Investigation and Resolution of Discrimination/ Harassment, Sexual Harassment or Retaliation Complaints
+Procedures for Investigation and Resolution of Non-gender based Discrimination, Harassment, Stalking or Retaliation Complaints

-Any members of the College community who has observed or has been involved in an incident of discrimination, harassment, sexual harassment, or retaliation will usually wish to attempt informal resolution of the matter first.
-Resources for informal resolution include: Office of the Dean of the College, Dean of Student Affairs Office, and Human Resources.
+Any members of the College community who has observed or has been involved in an incident of discrimination, harassment, or retaliation may wish to attempt informal resolution of the matter first.
+Resources for informal resolution include: Office of the Dean of the College, Bard Community Response Team, Dean of Student Affairs Office, and Human Resources.
 If the matter cannot be satisfactorily resolved through such informal communications, or if an individual wishes to file a formal complaint, the following process should be employed:

-When a student, or any other member of the College community, believes that he or she has been discriminated against, harassed, sexually harassed, or retaliated against by a member of the community (including faculty, staff, and students), the complainant should notify the Dean of Student Affairs Office, the Office of the Dean of the College, or Human Resources.
+When a student, or any other member of the College community, believes that they have been discriminated against, harassed, stalked or retaliated against by a member of the community (including faculty, staff, and students), the complainant should notify the Dean of Student Affairs Office, the Office of the Dean of the College, or Human Resources.

-All members of the College community have an obligation to make sure that complaints about discrimination, harassment, sexual harassment, or retaliation are directed to the appropriate administrative office for investigation and evaluation.
+All members of the College community have an obligation to make sure that complaints about discrimination, harassment, stalking, or retaliation are directed to the appropriate administrative office for investigation and evaluation.